KoolRick/minishell/README.md

 cd [path]
 ```
 It changes the directory.
 If **path** is given as argument, it will change the current directory to the given **path**.
-If it is not given it will change to the path stored in the enviroment variable HOME.
+If it is not given it will change to the path stored in the environment variable HOME.

 ## umask
 #### run: